TetianaBogoliubova/Diplom/README.md

 | teacher_id  | char(36)     | teacher's id, foreign key                      |
 | role        | char(36)     | name of the role for authorization             |

-# Contributing
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request